sshaw/ddex/CONTRIBUTING.md

 Once you've generated your code you'll need to integrate it into the main `DDEX` module.

 You also need to write tests, which means you'll have to create XML test fixtures for the given spec and/or version you're adding.
-DDEX is bloated -<i>very bloated</i>, so this repository provides you with a way to generate XML fixtures too.
+DDEX is bloated –<i>very bloated</i>, so this repository provides you with a way to generate XML fixtures too.

 ## Code Generation